m3db/m3/site/content/how_to/any_remote_storage.md

   quay.io/m3db/m3coordinator:latest
 ```

+Navigate to grafana explore tab `http://localhost:3000/explore` and enter `coordinator_ingest_latency_count`.
+After a while you should see that metric emits at `1m` intervals.

 ### Running in production

 The following sections describe deployment scenarios that can be used to run M3 Coordinator and remote M3 Aggregator in production.